Community Garden Beds Details & FAQ

 Q: How many plots can I have?

 A: Only one plot will be issued per household and is intended to grow vegetables and fruits for personal and family use.
-During our pilot year, households may request a 2nd bed.
-These will only be allocated if registration permits.

 Q: What maintenance should I consider?